ElpadoCan/SpotMAX/spotmax/docs/source/install/_conda_create_activate_acdc.rst

         python -m pip install --upgrade pip

-    While we could use conda to install packages, spotMAX is not available on conda yet, hence we will use ``pip``.
+    While we could use conda to install packages, SpotMAX is not available on conda yet, hence we will use ``pip``.
     Pip the default package manager for Python.
 Here we are updating pip itself.